Milky Way Classical Cepheids Distances from Calibrated Infrared Period-Luminosity-Metallicity Relations: Data

 \subsection{Metallicity and Extinction}

-The metallicities of 910 DCEPs, compiled by \citet[hereafter T24]{trentin24}, are utilized for our PLZ relations calibration.
-Using this sample, T24 has calibrated the PLZ relations from the optical bands to the near-infrared bands.
-Among them, the metallicities of 635 DCEPs come from high-resolution (HiRes) spectroscopy \citep[e.g.,][]{greo18,kov22,trentin23}.
-The remaining metallicities come from the medium-resolution spectroscopy obtained with the Gaia Radial Velocity Spectrometer \citep{recio23}, and those Gaia metallicities have been homogenized with the HiRes metallicities.
-For more detail on the specific compilation process, please refer to \cite{trentin24}.
+The metallicities of 1002 DCEPs are compiled from \citet[hereafter T24a]{trentin24} and \citet[hereafter T24b]{trentin24b}.
+Among them, the metallicities of 726 DCEPs are obtained from high-resolution (HiRes) spectroscopy \citep[e.g.,][]{greo18,trentin23,trentin24b}.
+The remaining metallicities are derived from the medium-resolution spectroscopy obtained with the \textit{Gaia} Radial Velocity Spectrometer \citep{recio23}.
+The Gaia metallicities are homogenized with the HiRes metallicities.
+For calibration purposes, only the 726 HiRes metallicities are used.

-Extinction needs to be considered to obtain the dereddened magnitude, although the extinction is small in the infrared bands.
-The extinctions ($E(B-V)$) and extinction errors of these 910 DCEPs have been given in T24.
-We adopt the extinction law of \citet[see their Table 3]{chen19} to obtain the extinctions for specific bands: $A_\lambda = R_\lambda E(B-V)$.
-The $R_\lambda$ of each band is listed in Table \ref{tab:1}.